ossf/s2c2f/specification/README.md

-# Maintaining the OSS SSC Framework Specification
+# Maintaining the S2C2F Specification

 > ⭐: **Click
 > _[here](Open_Source_Software_(OSS)_Secure_Supply_Chain_(SSC)_Framework.pdf)_ for the PDF of the specification**

 ## Updates to the specification

-The OSS SSC Framework specification is intended to be a living document created and maintained for the community by its members.
+The S2C2F specification is intended to be a living document created and maintained for the community by its members.

 Updates to the whitepaper, suggestions for updates, or discussion for updates